 For your home garden, you can use natural pest repellants like garlic and basil plants that keep certain pests away.
 You can also sprinkle baking soda or boric acid around your garden to keep the crawling pests at bay.

-Promote the Growth of Plant-Friendly InsectsÂ
+3. Promote the Growth of Plant-Friendly Insects

-It is essential because it will allow you to identify any pest infestations in their initial stage, and it will also make you able to figure out which pests are actually good for your garden or crops.
+It is essential because it will allow you to identify any pest infestations in their initial stage.
+It will also make you figure out which pests are actually suitable for your garden or crops.

 Spiders and toads feed on the dangerous pests that can damage your garden, so if they are present in your garden, most pests will naturally stay away.

 These colorful insects feed on many small pests like mites, and they don’t damage your plants either.
 Therefore, try to maximize the population of these pests in your garden, as they will help you get rid of the harmful ones.

-Use Traps to Keep Pests Away
+4. Use Traps to Keep Pests Away

 Another effective pest control strategy that is mostly used in small gardens and fruit grooves is pest traps.
 These traps can be quite an effective solution if you want to keep your garden organic.

 Mice can ruin your products and your plants.
 An effective way to get rid of mice is to use mouse traps.
 You can also use a zapping light to get rid of some flying pests like mosquitoes and flies.
 Snakes, on the other hand, don’t really damage your plants, but they are still very dangerous.

 Remember, if you get to see a trapped snake; don’t approach it yourself, as it can be even more dangerous in such a situation.
 Call your local animal control service to get rid of the snake for you.

-Maintain Your Garden Regularly and Properly
+5. Maintain Your Garden Regularly and Properly

 If you want to have a successful and productive garden, you will need to put some effort into its maintenance.
 You should regularly get rid of unwanted weeds and keep an eye out for any pests.

 Many pests can make their way into your garden through the unhealthy plants that are bought from unreliable sources.
-Apart from pests, a lot of plant diseases can also enter your garden through low-quality plants or seeds.
+Apart from pests, many plant diseases can also enter your garden through low-quality plants or seeds.